PISL/omnis-conference-2025/README.md

 6. Restore the backup [stb](db/stb.backup) into it
 7. Assign role _developer to your own login id to access everything in stb and conf_obf

+### conf_obf
 *NB. conf_obf is an obfuscated version of the proper application database.*

+Note, the application has been updated since conf_obf was created, and as such expects extra columns to exist.
+These have been added to the latest version of conf_obf, but some may have been missed.
+If there are any columns missing they should be added to the Postgres database definition manually (as there is no automatic conversion tool).

+### Libraries

 Both libraries, infra and CONFERENCE, are included [here](/libs) as well as exported JSON [here](/src).